tonywongthw/GoodRoom/README.md

 ## Our process

 As good developers do, we started off by researching the documentation for Voiceflow and Telegram API.
-As the hours passed and more snacks were consumed, we ran into an issue where ...
+As the hours passed and more snacks were consumed, we ran into nemerous issue that we did not expect.

-We chose to eventually scrao the front-end web UI due to configuration issues to put more emphasis on backend development and integrations, maximizing quality over quantity.
+Eventually, due to configuration issues, we chose to replace a self-developoed front-end web UI to using Telegram API.
+This helped us maximize quality over quantity.

 Our name was created through keyword exploration and logo exploration, based on the keywords of warmth, comfort, room service, and (good) hospitality.

 The logo\'s red-violet scheme was chosen to reflect a sense of ambience and night sky colours when a good night\'s sleep was had.
 The colour range sits between the vibrance of warm colours (yellows, oranges) and the seriousness of darker, cold colours.